Bivouac (album): Release

 Hahn previously worked at Revolver Distribution, which worked with several labels in a warehouse in San Francisco, such as Tupelo Recording Company and The Communion Label.
 Hahn convinced Gary Held from Revolver to sign Jawbreaker; Hahn told the band that they should talk to Held as he liked their new material.
+Schwarzenbach said they ultimately went with Tupelo and Communion, as those labels previously signed one of his favorite bands, Bitch Magnet.
 Revolver was based in the UK, which was hoped to give the band better distribution in Europe for their upcoming releases.
-"Chesterfield King" was released in May 1992; it featured "Tour Song", "Face Down", "You Don't Know..." and "Pack It Up".
-As all of the material would not fit on a single LP, it was spun off into the EP.
+"Chesterfield King" was released in May 1992; it featured "Tour Song", "Face Down", "You Don't Know...", and "Pack It Up".
+As all of the material could not fit on a single LP, it was spun off into the EP.
 Pfahler said splitting the songs ultimately delayed their forthcoming album.
 That same month, the Eugene Register-Guard reported that Bivouac would be released in three months' time.
-They embarked on a US tour that Pfahler booked himself, which was dubbed Hell Is on the Way, and saw them trek along the East Coast.
+After moving out of their residences, the band went on the ten-week Hell Is on the Way tour; booked by Pfahler, it saw them trek along the East Coast.
 Five days into it, Schwarzenbach blew his voice during a show in Kalamazoo, Michigan.
-After five songs, he left the stage; the following day, he visited a doctor, who found a polyp on his vocal chords.
+After five songs, he left the stage, and during the following day, he visited a doctor, who found a polyp on his vocal cords.
 Schwarzenbach explained that it would require surgery and a two-week resting period to fully recover.

-They held a meeting and decided that their roadie Raul Reyes would stand in for Schwarzenbach for the remainder of the tour, and potentially for the first two weeks of an upcoming European trek.
+Jawbreaker held a meeting and decided that Reyes could stand in for Schwarzenbach for the remainder of the tour and potentially for the first two weeks of an upcoming European trek.
 After the following show, however, Reyes forgot the lyrics and Schwarzenbach started singing again.
 By August 1992, Schwarzenbach was becoming cautious about his voice as it had "gotten progressively worse" over the three prior shows, which he attributed to the new songs being "very vocal oriented".
-Ahead of the European tour, they contacted Lookout!
-Records staff member Christy Colcord, who would act as their booking agent and tour manager for the duration of it.
+Around this time, the publication Spin ran a feature in its August 1992 issue, highlighting various acts from the punk scene in San Francisco, which included Green Day, Jawbreaker, and Samiam.
+Ahead of the European tour, they contacted Lookout Records staff member Christy Colcord, who acted as their booking agent and tour manager for the duration of it.
 She explained that they were unsure whether to fly out to the continent, against the orders of Schwarzenbach's doctor.
-Concerned about the potential lose of money from not doing it, alongside the members' enthusiasm for wanting to do it, they ultimately embarked on the tour.
+Concerned about the potential loss of money from not doing it, alongside the members' enthusiasm for wanting to do it, they ultimately embarked on the tour.
 Three weeks into it, while in Ireland, Schwarzenbach began coughing up blood; by this point, Colcord decided to take him to a hospital.
 In October 1992, he underwent surgery in London to remove the polyp.